taylordavery/chess/notes.md

 # My notes

-Testing commit and push from IDE.
+Testing commit and push from IntelliJ IDEA.